 Prepare Your Application — Form TM-A

-File Online via IP India e-Filing Portal
+File Online via the IP India E-Filing Portal

 Examination by the Trademark Office